sevenotters/sevenotters/markdown/getting_started.md

 How to start with The Seven Otters to create your first CQRS/ES application.
 The aim of this documentation is to introduce the Seven Otters to developers who want to become familiar with the project.

-## Requirements

-An instance of MongoDB must be available and able to receive connections.

 ## Create and prepare a new project

 Create a new project: